yonibaru/SE2_EX1/README.md

 * adjMatrix: The adjacency matrix inserted by calling loadGraph().
 * prevMatrix: Parent pointer matrix, initialized as the zero matrix and can be filled by calling floydWarshall().
 Mainly used by the 'Algorithms' to detect all shortest paths in every possible type fo graph.
 * distMatrix: Distance matrix, initialized as the zero matrix and can be filled by calling floydWarshallNegCycle().
 Mainly used by the 'Algorithms' class to detect negative cycles in a graph.
-* vxs: # of verties in the given graph.
+* vxs: # of vertices in the given graph.
 * edges: # of edges in the given graph.
 ## Methods:
 * Graph(): default constructor.